anthony-zhou/tamuhack-project/README.md

     # Start the API
     $ python3 OpinionMiningAPI.py

-    $ Open a new terminal
+    # Open a new terminal, navigate to hackathon_starter directory
-    $ PLACEHOLDER
+    $ python manage.py runserver

 <hr>